ivangfr/okta-springboot-react/README.md

 - Done!

-> **Note:** If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> **Note**: If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Getting Access Token